ZhenShuo2021/tensorflow-tutorial/README.md

 ## Why this tutorial?
 * Common tutorial not explain the difference between seqential, functional, class method model.
 This tutorial explain the difference between them.
-* Some useful trick and misunderstanding are collected in this tutorial.
+* This tutorial gathers useful tricks and addresses common misunderstandings.

 # tensorflow 教學
 最快的tensorflow模型搭建教學